auth0/docs/articles/tutorials/hosted-pages.md

 If you want to change some of the options in the Change Password Widget, you may do so _right on this page_, just make your changes and make sure to remember to hit the "save" button.
 The options have comments to help document their uses.

-Using this page for password resets will allow your users to maintain consistency in appearance, if you are already using the hosted login page, and provide them a reliable and stable platform on which to reset passwords and gain access to their account.
+Using this page for password resets will allow your users to maintain consistency in appearance.
+From the login page, users will simply be able to click the forgot password link, see this easy to use widget, and send themselves a link to begin the password reset process.

 ### Guardian Multifactor Login Page